 If a property is to be leased, it must be for a minimum of six months.
 Leasing of anything less than an entire unit is prohibited.
 Leases shall be in writing and shall contain provisions obligating the renter to observe all Rules and Regulations of Condo One and all restrictions and conditions imposed by the Master Deed and Bylaws.
 The Unit owner shall obtain a written acknowledgement from the tenant that he/she/they have reviewed the Rules and Regulations, Master Deed and By Laws and agree to comply with their provisions.
-A copy of the lease must be filed with Thornhill Properties.
+A copy of the lease must be filed with Village Management.

 Master Insurance Policy